 CT or Current Transformer Symbols

-- Here is the representation of a possible transformer:
+- Here is the diagram of a potential transformer:

 Symbol of Voltage Transformer